jovanovicbogdan/leaf-chatbot/README.md

 ## Ask a Question

-The user question will be passed to an LLM along with the relevant documents to OpenAI model `gpt-4o`.
+The user's question, along with relevant documents and recent chat history, is sent to the OpenAI `gpt-4o` model.

 ```shell
 POST http://localhost:8080/api/v1/conversation